NetMasterMichael/netmastermichael.github.io/content/about.md

 ## Year in Industry - Digital Services
 #### National Highways, Guildford  |  Jun 2025 to Present, Full Time
 • Created security awareness communications for all staff and suppliers
-• Rotating around different teams in security, have just recently rotated into Identity
+• Rotating around different teams in security, have just recently rotated into the Identity and Access Management (IAM) team
 • Still a relatively new position, will update with more information in the future

 ![Royal Holloway, University of London](/images/royal_holloway_university_of_london_logo.jpeg)